 4. Shot Tracer

 Even though this app isn’t is a GPS, it’s too cool to leave off our list.
 The Shot Tracer app functions to give you real time feedback of your shots.
 All you have to do is have your playing partner stand behind you and take a video of your swing.
 When the shot’s over, the app will give you a trace line of your ball flight, just like you see on television.
 At about $7, this app is a great tool for improving your swing and, having some at the same time.

-Mobitee is one of the hottest new golf GPS apps on the market.
-Each of the over 37,000 courses is mapped to the smallest detail.
+Mobitee is one of the hottest new GPS apps on the market.
+Each of the over 37,000 golf courses is mapped to the smallest detail.
 Mobitee also gives you club recommendations based on your yardage.
-Sold separately, the PIQ sensor allows you to have real time shot tracking, and even analyzes your swing.
+Sold separately, the PIQ sensor allows you to have real time shot distance tracking, and even analyzes your swing.
+Great swing analysis.
 Even with all the features, golfers say this is one of the easiest interfaces to use.
 If you’re willing to pay a small fee for the app upfront, you won’t have to worry about having the wrong yardage ever again.

 6. Fun Golf

 The Fun Golf GPS app comes with over 33,000 courses, so chances are, you won’t ever have to worry about the course or hole recognition.
 The 3-D hole maps are crystal clear and provide lots of detail.
 Yardages include the flag, bunkers, penalty areas, tee times and doglegs.
 You can also keep track of your score and important stats throughout your round.
 If you have an Apple watch, you’re in luck because the Fun app is Apple compatible.
 Instead of having to look at your phone, you can have all the information you need right on your wrist.